 If you buy a bottle of vodka or join Red Square's elite membership group (yes, you can become a member at a vodka bar), then you will be one of the lucky few to don a fur coat and step foot inside the vodka vault.
 The vault is kept between minus 5 and 5 degrees and there are 24 private vodka lockers for members.
 Wondering where the statue of Lenin's head went?
 You can find it here frozen in a block of ice.

 Looking for the right meal to pair with your vodka?
 Chef Brian Massie and Chef Chris Conlon have created a menu of easy-to-share plates (to satisfy your inner socialist) including tuna tartare, chicken Kiev with bacon brussels sprouts and an extensive caviar selection.

-Now managed by Light Group, who runs some of Vegas' premier clubs including 1 OAK, The Bank and Haze, Red Square will have you saying "Spasiba!" by the end of the night.
+Red Square will have you saying "Spasiba!" by the end of the night.